devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 Finally, we'll modify the script to run on the cluster.

 So let's get started.

-The first command is to change to our working directory so the script can find all the files it expects
+The first command is to change to our working directory:

      cd variant_calling

-Before we start using software, we have to load the environments for each software package.
-On clusters, this is typically done using a module system.
-For what we need, you can execute the following commands
+Index the reference genome for use by bwa and samtools:

+	bwa index data/ref_genome/ecoli_rel606.fasta     # This step helps with the speed of alignment

+	samtools faidx data/ref_genome/ecoli_rel606.fasta     # We will need the indexed reference file for variant calling as well.

+Let's load up some of the modules we need for this section:

      source new-modules.sh
      module load bwa
      module load samtools
+     module load bcftools

 Create output paths for various intermediate and results files.
 The `-p` option means mkdir will create the whole path if it does not exist and refrain from complaining if it does exist